Ancient Algorithms

 AI Opportunity

-If the King Wen method helps Han rise, it suggests ancient algorithms may have untapped potential in modern strategy optimization.
+Early 3-state trials eliminated Han in 93% of games within five rounds — confirming the need for full 7-state geopolitical complexity.
+If the King Wen method helps Han survive in that richer environment, it suggests ancient algorithms may have untapped potential in modern strategy optimization.

 Potential Strategies